Rochak-Sharma/rest-apis-flask-python/README.md

 ## Section 2: A Full Python Refresher

-This section (only available on Udemy) helps programmers who are new to Python get acquainted with the language.
+This repo helps programmers who are new to Python get acquainted with the language.
 It is not a complete-beginner Python course!

 ## Section 3: Your first REST API